-The tenth interim report of the UN International Independent Investigation Commission into the murder of Hariri and others notes that 'cooperation provided by the Syrian authorities [for the Commission's mission] continues to be generally satisfactory' (United Nations 2008: 8).
+VII The tenth interim report of the UN International Independent Investigation Commission into the murder of Hariri and others notes that 'cooperation provided by the Syrian authorities [for the Commission's mission] continues to be generally satisfactory' (United Nations 2008: 8).
 The same report does not provide new information about the outcome of the inquiry.

-The 1977 EC-Syria Cooperation Agreement already grants Syria dutyfree entry for all industrial goods.
+Viii The 1977 EC-Syria Cooperation Agreement already grants Syria dutyviii The 1977 EC-Syria Cooperation Agreement already grants Syria dutyfree entry for all industrial goods. ix As has been dryly noted, to 'include the WMD clause might be x The first section of the document contains an 'Explanatory Memorandum' followed by the text of the Agreement.
+In the former case, reference is given to page numbers and in the latter case to the Agreement's relevant article.